andreacristaldi/DefenderRules/README.md

 # DefenderRules
 Tool designed to parse and analyze Microsoft Defender AV signature definition files

+**This tool may generate per-threat .bin files derived from Microsoft Defender definition data.
+These files are intended for local research only and must not be published or redistributed (e.g., in issues, gists, or repositories).
+Do not attach .vdm, .extracted, or .bin artifacts to public resources.**

 # Description
 DefenderRules is a tool designed to parse and analyze Microsoft Defender signature definition files (extracted from .vdm using tools like DefenderDecompress).
 It extracts metadata about threats, parses rule types, and generates: